Melbourne Prize: Closure and relocation

-The bar closed in June 2017 after the long held lease was not renewed.
-The bar was relocated by Drew Pettifer and Heather Larkin piece–by–piece — a city block north to 24 Crossley Street — with most of the fitout making the move to new premises.
+The bar closed on 10 June 2017 after the long held lease was not renewed.
+The bar interior was relocated by Drew Pettifer and Heather Lakin piece–by–piece — a city block north to 24 Crossley Street — with most of the fitout making the move to new premises.
 Meyers Place 2.0 closed in March 2021, a year after the first Covid–19 pandemic lockdowns severely impacted Melbourne's hospitality scene.
 In 2024 the bar was reopened under the name of Bard's Apothecary by Carmel and Matthew Molony.
 “We feel like we’re holding on to a little bit of Melbourne history...You don’t get much more Melbourne laneway than this bar.
 The legacy lives on, and we celebrate that." noted Carmel.

 1997 commendations

 Three commendations were also given in the first year of the Melbourne Prize to; Drewery Lane apartments by Warren J. Foster; Emery apartment, Melbourne Terrace Apartments, by Nonda Katsalidis; and the Promenade at Southbank by The Buchan Group with Denton Corker Marshall.